flaviotruzzi/flaviotruzzi.github.io/_posts/least-squares.md

 \end{equation}
 $$

-Normally when we think of linear model we think on first degree polynomials, but that is not what a linear model means. **A linear model is linear in the inputs** $X^T = (X_1, X_2, \dots, X_p)$, but this does not define how these inputs are defined.
+Usually when we think of linear model we think on first-degree polynomials, but that is not what a linear model means. **A linear model is linear in the inputs** $X^T = (X_1, X_2, \dots, X_p)$, but this does not define how these inputs are defined.
 They can be:

   - quantitative inputs;
   - transformation of the inputs (e.g., log, sqrt);